grapebread/cybersecurity-final-project/README.md

 - Shuprovo: Continued to work out implementing breaking the cipher; had some issues with the matrix inverse modulo calculations but Mr. K gave us permission to use outside libraries

 12/17

 - Josephine: Worked on the presentation and coming up with examples/challenges.
 - Shuprovo: Worked on the presentation and coming up with examples/challenges.

 12/20

 - Josephine: Worked on the presentation and coming up with examples/challenges to explain matrix operations and encryption.
 - Shuprovo: Worked on the presentation and coming up with examples/challenges to explain matrix operations and decryption.

 12/21

 - Josephine: Finished doing encryption example; came up with encryption challenge.
 - Shuprovo: Finished doing decryption example; started thinking of decryption challenges and ways to upscale our code to higher dimensions

 12/22

 - Josephine: Came up with more encryption challenges.
+- Shuprovo: Fixed some mathematical errors in decryption example, started explaining how to break the cipher through known-plaintext attacks